 Employees, students and volunteers.
-Employees, students and visitors take responsibility for themselves and others.
+Take responsibility for themselves and others.
 This includes identifying risks as well as working to develop and implement improvements for their areas of work/activity.
 Health and safe practices are understood and lived, rather than just followed.
 Training is attended as a core requirement, with the intent to gain an understanding of risks and the tools to manage them.
 All incidents and near misses are reported and investigated, not only to achieve compliance, but also to prevent future incidents.

 Contractors.
-Contractors are selected only after demonstrating that they can reduce risk so far as is reasonably practicable.
+Are selected only after demonstrating that they can reduce risk so far as is reasonably practicable.
 A positive safety culture view is adopted, where all work is undertaken as a partnership journey with UCC staff, working towards excellence.